-Before the term ‘digital twin’ was even devised, organisations such as NASA and city planners used the technology through Computer Aided Design (CAD) and smart maps powered by geospatial analytics.
-As Internet of Things (IoT) began to rise, it saw the implementation of digital twins in other industries, due to its cost effectiveness and ease of use.
+Before the term ‘digital twin’ was even devised, organizations such as NASA and city planners used the technology through Computer Aided Design (CAD) and smart maps powered by geospatial analytics.
+As the Internet of Things (IoT) began to rise, it saw the implementation of digital twins in other industries, due to its cost-effectiveness and ease of use.

-The concept of the smart city through digital twins is evident.
+The concept of the smart city through digital counterparts is evident.
 From urban planning to land-use optimization, it has the power to govern the city in an effective manner.
-Although Singapore is amongst the most tech-savvy countries in the world, Thomas Pramotedham, CEO of Esri Singapore believes that creating a digital twin is paramount for any city embarking on the journey of the digital transformation.
-According to Pramotedham, “only with a digital twin in place, can government agencies effectively analyse what can be done with the data and improve citizen living, create economic opportunity and revitalize a closer community.”
+Although Singapore is amongst the most tech-savvy countries in the world, Thomas Pramotedham, CEO of Esri Singapore believes that creating a digital replica is paramount for any city embarking on the journey of the cyber transformation.
+According to Pramotedham, “only with a virtual twin in place, can government agencies effectively analyze what can be done with the data and improve citizen living, create economic opportunity and revitalize a closer community.”

 The concept is still new for many countries, but it is predicted to become mainstream within the next five to ten years.
-Data-rich digital models of the city that replicate its physical features and capture its processes in real time would offer benefits beyond imagination.
-Energy consumption, waste management, security monitoring, mobility improvements, and infrastructure management are all areas that can be improved through the execution of digital twins.
+Data-rich virtual models of the city that replicate its physical features and capture its processes in real time would offer benefits beyond imagination.
+Energy consumption, waste management, security monitoring, mobility improvements, and infrastructure management are all areas that can be improved through the execution of simulations.

 There is no doubt that the cities capable to leverage this technology and harness the benefits will be the ones that prosper.
 Apart from technological success, they will become more environmentally, economically and socially sustainable.
-However, a few analysts have raised questions about how this innovation would triumph traditional approaches.
-Digital twin experts have responded that while Computer Aided Design currently designs and provide insights regarding the design process – the digital twin would offer the same thing but also a physical counterpart with which they can interact.
+However, a few reports on our website https://www.challenge.org from our analyst team have raised questions about how this innovation would triumph traditional approaches.
+Virtual twin experts have responded that while Computer Aided Design currently designs and provide insights regarding the design process – the technology would offer the same thing but also a physical counterpart with which they can interact.
 Having a counterpart would enable the designers to foresee any potential problem.

-Comparing the digital twin with smart maps powered by geospatial analytics is another prime example of how this innovation betters current practices.
+Comparing the virtual replica with smart maps powered by geospatial analytics is another prime example of how this innovation betters current practices.
 The purpose of these maps is to accommodate users in visualizing, processing, and analyzing multiple, large and complex georeferenced data.
-Again, the digital twin offers the same service, but it also represents an in-service physical object, which dynamically changes in near real-time as the state of the physical object changes.
+Again, the simulation technology offers the same service, but it also represents an in-service physical object, which dynamically changes in near real-time as the state of the physical object changes.
 It enables users to generate simulations that guide their future plans.
 Smart maps do not offer that additional feature.